Jynxxor/Frontend_Projects/README.md

 3. Commit your changes (```git commit -m 'Add some feature'```)
 4. Push to the branch (```git push origin feature/your-feature```)
 5. Open a pull request

-## License

-This repository is licensed under the MIT License.
-Feel free to use and modify the projects as you wish.